-Walt's Hobby Town- Indoor flying will be available at Walton during normal business hours.
-Please contact Walton Hobby Town for further details and landing fees.
+Walt's Hobby Town- Indoor flying will be available at Walt's during normal business hours.
+Flying ends 1/2 hour before closing time. \$5.00 landing fee.
+Please contact Walt's Hobby Town for further details.

-MexAir R/C Indoor flying from October thru April, Friday night from 6pm-9pm at the Mexico Elementary School located in Mexico, NY.
+MexAir R/C Indoor flying starting October 14 thru April, Friday night from 6pm-9pm at the Mexico Elementary School located in Mexico, NY.
 There is a \$5 charge for any adults who wish to fly.
 Anyone ages 19 or below fly for free!!